-The aim of this Letter is to compute the statistics of equilibrium (i.e. static) magnetization jumps in the Sherrington-Kirkpatrick (SK) mean-field spin-glass.
-We obtain a formula, (7) below, which applies more generally to any mean-field model described by a replica-symmetry breaking (RSB) saddle point.
-The strategy is similar to Ref.
-[11] for elastic interfaces: A static avalanche, or shock, occurs when the system jumps discontinuously between two degenerate global minima as the energy landscape is tilted with an external force.
+The aim of this letter is to compute the statistics of equilibrium (i.e. static) magnetization jumps in the Sherrington-Kirkpatrick (SK) mean-field spin-glass.
+We obtain a formula, (7) below, which applies more generally to any mean-field model described by a replica-symmetrybreaking (RSB) saddle point.
+The strategy is similar to ref.
+[11] for elastic interfaces: a static avalanche, or shock, occurs when the system jumps discontinuously between two degenerate global minima as the energy landscape is tilted with an external force.
 This phenomenon shows up as non-analytic cusps in all moments of the effective (i.e. renormalized) force.
 Calculation of these cusps allowed [11] to obtain the jump-size distribution in an ε expansion around internal dimension d = 4.
-To lowest order, it was found to be identical for dynamical avalanches (i.e. under a driving force) and for static avalanches, or shocks, with $\tau = 2 - \frac{2}{d+\zeta} + O(\epsilon^2), \zeta$ being the roughness exponent.
-Here, we extend previous mean-field studies of the second moment of the equilibrium effective force [18-20] to all moments.
+To lowest order, it was found to be identical for dynamical avalanches (i.e. under a driving force) and for static avalanches, or shocks, with $\tau = 2 - \frac{2}{d+\zeta} + O(\epsilon^2)$, ζ being the roughness exponent.
+Here, we extend previous meanfield studies of the second moment of the equilibrium effective force [18-20] to all moments.
 The resulting formula (7) allows for a simple interpretation.
-We suggest an extension as a scaling theory for finite-dimensional spin glasses.
-It is based on a relation between shock and droplet distributions, which extends an identity obtained for a particle [21].
-Similar shocks occur in many systems, and we consider elastic manifolds [22] as well as decaying Burgers turbulence [23], embedded in large dimension N, the mean-field limit.
-We find that one-step RSB always results in $\rho(S) \sim Se^{-AS}$, similar to the shock-size distribution obtained by Kida in Burgers turbulence [24, 25].
+We suggest an extension as a scaling theory for finite-dimensional spin-glasses, based on a relation between shock and droplet distributions, which extends an identity for a particle [21].
+Similar shocks occur in many systems: We also discuss elastic manifolds [22] and decaying Burgers turbulence [23], embedded in large dimension N, the mean-field limit.
+We find that 1-step RSB always results in $\rho(S) \sim Se^{-AS^2}$, similar to the shock-size distribution obtained by Kida in Burgers turbulence [24,25].
 In contrast, we show that continuous RSB results in novel and interesting scale-free avalanche distributions.